 Jason continues his research in philosophy and has been invited to several philosophy conferences, both during and after his time at Haverford and University of Hawaii.
 In early April of 2018, he spoke at the University of Hawaii for a South Asian Studies Symposium titled “Religion and Ritual: The Poetics and Performance of the Ineffable” on his paper, “Transcending Objectified Notions of the Divine.”
 He attended the CSEE World Religions Institute in the summer of 2017 and completed the St. Andrew’s Summer Institute (SASI) during the summer of 2018.

-In the summer of 2019, Jason began working towards a Master of Arts in Liberal Arts (MALA) at St. John's College in Annapolis, Maryland.
+In the summer of 201, Jason earned a Master of Arts in Liberal Arts (MALA) degree at St. John's College in Annapolis, Maryland.